The Terror of Tiny Town

 The Terror of Tiny Town is a 1938 American musical Western film produced by Jed Buell, directed by Sam Newfield and starring Billy Curtis.
 The film was shot at a sound studio in Hollywood and partly at Placeritos Ranch in Placerita Canyon, California.
 The inspiration came when Buell overheard an employee jokingly say "If this economic dive keeps going, we'll be using midgets as actors".

-Using a conventional Western story with an all-diminutive cast, the filmmakers were able to showcase gags such as cowboys entering the local saloon by walking under the swinging doors, climbing into cupboards to retrieve items and dwarf cowboys galloping around on Shetland ponies while roping calves.
+Using a conventional Western story with an all-dwarf cast, the filmmakers were able to showcase gags such as cowboys entering the local saloon by walking under the swinging doors, climbing into cupboards to retrieve items and dwarf cowboys galloping around on Shetland ponies while roping calves.
 It is considered to be one of the worst films ever made.

 Plot

 The film begins with a man on a stage who is the film's only member of average height.
 He announces that this film is the first of its kind and speaks the title: The Terror of Tiny Town.
 He is interrupted by the hero, Buck Larson, who walks on and tells him the story is serious as he is the hero and will become the biggest star in Hollywood.
 The film's villain, Bat Haines, walks on and says he will become the biggest star in Hollywood, and the two argue.
 The M.C. breaks them up and lets the film proceed.

 The townspeople are at work while singing "Laugh Your Troubles Away".
 Buck Larson's father, Pop Larson, tells Buck that he wants him to go to the ranch and find out why the calves are disappearing.
 Bat Haines and his gang are seen roping the calves while riding Shetland ponies.
 Buck spots the cattle rustlers, and they run off before he can see them up close.
 The rustlers plant a branding iron with the initials of a neighboring rancher, Tex Preston.
 Meanwhile, Bat tells Tex that the Larsons are shooting his cattle.

 Later Tex goes to town to retrieve his niece, Nancy Preston, who was orphaned and will now live with him.
 In the town saloon, Bat tells the sheriff to stay out of the Larson/Preston feud or he will be sent back to jail.
 He also reveals that he will rob a stagecoach carrying money.
 While Bat and his gang try to rob the carriage, Buck and his group see the attack and run Bat Haines off.
 Buck is able to stop the runaway carriage that is carrying Preston's niece Nancy.
 She thanks him and he takes her back into town.
 Their romance continues, but they must meet secretly because of the Larson/Preston feud.
 Eventually, Pop Larson discovers them and forces them to stay away from each other.